ingar-sa/mappevurdering/Notes.md

 it will make looking up based on other qualities harder, since you have to iterate over the values in the hashmap for everything else.
 Therefore I think it makes most sence to use an array based container.

+**WTF...**
+Apparently there is a max distance between a variable declaration and its first use that is allowed, which is kinda dumb if